iLVL-Key/FFXI/addons/Bars/readme.md

    - `vertical_offset ` - Adjust the overall Bar vertical position specifically for this job.
 Useful for having different player stat bars visible on different jobs and you want them to be bottom-aligned.
 Positive numbers will move Bars lower, negative numbers will move Bars higher.

 ## Changelog
+Version 3.1
+- Added show_target_hex option.
+Shows the hex number of the current target.
+The Hex and Index options will override each other (only one or the other displayed at one time).

 Version 3.0.3
-- Fixed Enspell II's capitalizing incorrectly as "Enspell Ii".
+- Fixed Enspell II's capitalizing incorrectly as "Enspell Ii" when showing the result of casting the spell.

 Version 3.0.2
 - Fixed an issue where setting show_self_action to false would give an error on load (thanks Github user asilva54!).